rbcavanaugh/bears-stimuli-selection/README.md

 Then we need to run the same checks on the final stimuli lists comparing treated items vs.  control items and the three diffierent categories.

+## Update 8/27

+- implemented a version doing something along these lines, with a few compromises
+- added beginning of a study 2 choices with many more items
+- code is documented and cleanish
+- still have a number of to-do’s